Bruce Phillips

 7. Ocean acidification

-Oceans have been absorbing roughly 25–30% of human CO₂ emissions and about 90% of excess heat from global warming — acting as a massive buffer.
+Oceans have been absorbing 25–30% of human CO₂ emissions and about 90% of excess heat from global warming, acting as a massive buffer.
+But the cost is rising:

 • CO₂ dissolves into seawater → forms carbonic acid → oceans become less alkaline

-Bruce described this as a growing problem because many chemicals entering the environment are not adequately tested or monitored, and regulation often lags behind innovation and industry pressure.
+This is a growing problem because many chemicals entering the environment are not adequately tested or monitored, and regulation often lags behind innovation and industry pressure.

 9. Atmospheric aerosol loading

-Aerosols (particles) can cool or warm the atmosphere depending on type:
+Aerosols (particles) can cool or warm the atmosphere

-• soot/smoke tends to warm
+• soot/smoke tend to warm the atmosphere

 How the boundaries interact: oceans and biosphere as examples